 What Is The Oldest Bridge In Europe ?

 The Caravan Bridge in Izmir, Turkey is the oldest known bridge in the world still in use.
 It has been dated back to 850 BC, when motor vehicles weren’t quite a consideration for its architect(s).
 Nonetheless, it’s so solid and strong that it carries motor traffic in the 21st century.

-The Tower Bridge London, Charles Bridge Prague, Rialto Bridge, Chain Bridge Budapest
+The most famous bridges in Europe are the Tower Bridge London, Charles Bridge Prague, Rialto Bridge Venice and the Chain Bridge Budapest

 1. Albert Bridge London